Pennsylvania: 19th century

-The Battle of Gettysburg, an 1887 portrait by Thure de Thulstrup depicting the Battle of Gettysburg, fought over three days from July 1 to July 3, 1863, in Gettysburg, which was the deadliest battle in both the Civil War and all of American military history.
-The Union army's victory at Gettysburg proved the Civil War's turning point, paving the way for the Union's ultimate victory two years later and the nation's preservation.
+The Battle of Gettysburg, an 1887 portrait by Thure de Thulstrup depicting the Battle of Gettysburg, fought over three days from July 1 to 3, 1863, in Gettysburg.
+It was the deadliest battle ever fought on American soil and the bloodiest battle in all of American military history.
+But the Union army's victory at Gettysburg proved the Civil War's turning point, paving the way for the Union's ultimate victory two years later and the nation's preservation.

 On November 19, 1863, President Abraham Lincoln (center, facing camera) traveled to present-day Gettysburg National Cemetery and delivered the Gettysburg Address, a 271-word address considered one of the most famous speeches in American history.

 The Pennsylvania General Assembly met in the old Dauphin County Court House until December 1821 when the Federal-style Hills Capitol, named for Lancaster architect Stephen Hills, was constructed on a hilltop land grant of four acres set aside for a seat of state government in Harrisburg by the son and namesake of John Harris, Sr., a Yorkshire native who founded a trading post and ferry on the east shore of the Susquehanna River in 1705.
 The Hills Capitol burned down on February 2, 1897, during a heavy snowstorm, presumably because of a faulty flue.

-The General Assembly met at a nearby Methodist Church until a new capitol could be built.
-Following an architectural selection contest, Chicago architect Henry Ives Cobb was asked to design and build a replacement building.
-However, the legislature had little money to allocate to the project.
+While awaiting the construction of a new capitol, the General Assembly temporarily convened at a nearby Methodist Church.
+Following an architectural selection contest, Chicago-based architect Henry Ives Cobb was commissioned to design and build the replacement structure, a project hindered by strict financial limitations imposed by its legislature.
 When they dubbed the roughly finished, somewhat industrial Cobb Capitol building complete, the General Assembly refused to occupy the building.
 In 1901, political and popular indignation prompted a second contest that was restricted to Pennsylvania architects; Joseph Miller Huston of Philadelphia was chosen to design the present Pennsylvania State Capitol that incorporated Cobb's building into a magnificent public work, finished and dedicated in 1907.

 From 1857 to 1861, James Buchanan, a Franklin County native, served as the 15th U.S. president, the first president to be born in Pennsylvania.

-Over three days, from July 1 to July 3, 1863, during the American Civil War, the Battle of Gettysburg was fought near Gettysburg.
+Over three days, from July 1 to 3, 1863, during the American Civil War, the Battle of Gettysburg was fought near Gettysburg.
 The Battle of Gettysburg was the bloodiest battle of both the Civil War and of any battle in American history.
 The Union army's victory at Gettysburg also proved the Civil War's turning point, leading to the Union's victory two years later and the nation's preservation.
 Several months later, on November 19, 1863, then U.S. president Abraham Lincoln traveled to Gettysburg, where he participated in a ceremonial consecration of present-day Gettysburg National Cemetery and delivered the Gettysburg Address, a 271-word speech that is one of the most famous speeches in American history.
 During the Civil War, an estimated 350,000 Pennsylvanians served in the Union army, including 8,600 African American military volunteers.